 Portland Stormwater Services

-Alpha Environmental offers a number of different remedies to everyday stormwater issues.
+Alpha Environmental offers a number of different remedies to everyday stormwater issues in Portland.
 Some of the services offered include the following:

 Just like a car requires regular check-ups to ensure proper functionality, the same can be said about stormwater systems.
 Often times, improper maintenance and upkeep of various inlets, septic systems, dry wells, bioswales, and catch basins may lead to clogging and overflow.
 Some common problems with stormwater systems include the following:

 Inspection And Testing

 On a heavy precipitation day, most people can often expect flooded streets, parking lots, and other urban areas.
 In the event of hail, snow, or rain, the precipitation that flows into our storm drains is fittingly known as Stormwater.

 In natural landscapes with no development, stormwater is usually absorbed into the soil or forms bodies of water.
 This provides needed water to animals and plants as well as replenishes reserves of ground and surface water.

 In urban and residential areas, stormwater falls onto hard, nonabsorbent surfaces such as roads, sidewalks, rooftops, or parking lots.
 Much of the water collected in these areas are swept across said surfaces, generating run-off water.